-- 9.3 If the remuneration committee or the board uses the services of an external consultant, it is to ensure that there is no conflict of interest regarding other assignments this consultant may have for the company or its executive management. - 9.4 Variable remuneration is to be linked to predetermined and measurable performance criteria14 aimed at promoting the company's long term value creation. - 9.5 Variable remuneration paid in cash is to be subject to predetermined limits regarding the total outcome.15 - 9.6 When designing systems for variable remuneration of the executive management that is to be paid in cash, the board is to consider imposing restrictions - which make payment of a certain proportion of the remuneration conditional on whether the performance on which compensation is based proves to be sustainable over time, and - which allow the company to reclaim components of remuneration that have been paid on the basis of information which later proves to be manifestly misstated. - 9.7 The shareholders' meeting is to decide on all share and share-price related incentive schemes for the executive management.
-The decision of the shareholders' meeting is to include all the principle conditions of the scheme.
+- 9.3 If the remuneration committee or the board uses the services of an external consultant, it is to ensure that there is no conflict of interest regarding other assignments this consultant may have for the company or its executive management. - 9.4 Variable remuneration is to be linked to predetermined and measurable performance criteria18 aimed at promoting the company's long-term value creation. - 9.5 Variable remuneration paid in cash is to be subject to predetermined limits regarding the total outcome.19 - 9.6 The shareholders' meeting is to decide on all share and share-price related incentive schemes for the executive management.
+The decision of the shareholders' meeting is to include all the principle conditions of the scheme.20 - 9.7 Share and share-price related incentive programmes are to be designed with the aim of achieving increased alignment between the interests of the participating individual and the company's shareholders.
+The vesting period or the period from the commencement of an agreement to the date for acquisition of shares is to be no less than three years. - Programmes that involve acquisition of shares are to be designed so that a personal holding of shares in the company is promoted. - Programmes designed for board members are to be devised by the company's owners and to promote long-term ownership of shares.21 - 9.8 Fixed salary during a period of notice and severance pay are together not to exceed an amount equivalent to the individual's fixed salary for two years.